yateshkumar/test/README.md

 - `POST /api/shopping-cart/add-product`: Add a product to the shopping cart.
 - `GET /api/shopping-cart/calculate-state/{userId}`: Calculate the state of the shopping cart.

+## Database Choice

+### H2 In-Memory Database:

+#### Advantages:
+- Quick development and testing.
+- Lightweight, embedded, and portable.
+- Simple configuration for rapid setup.
+- Suitable for local testing and demos.
+- Considerations for Actual Deployment:

+#### Limitations of H2:
+- Limited scalability in distributed setups.
+- Data not persisted after application shutdown.
+- Potential concurrency challenges with substantial data.
+- Recommended Choice for Production: Redis

+####Advantages of Redis:
+- High-performance in-memory data store.
+- Horizontal scalability for handling increased data and traffic.
+- Persistence options for data durability.
+- Versatility in supporting various data structures.
+- Atomic operations for data integrity.
+- Pub/Sub mechanism for real-time communication.
+- Active community support.

+In summary, H2 serves well for quick development and local testing due to its simplicity and portability.
+However, for a robust production solution with scalability and persistence requirements, Redis stands out as the recommended choice.
+The selection depends on the specific needs and scale of the application.